gitter-badger/Buyan/README.md

 could hopefully do bunch of stuff from javascript so without learing architecture and modifying contributing .... hopefully you could use it as black box or modify it if you want :-)

+plan is also to make ui extensible and to add rich text messaging via some rich text editor

 <pre>

                   +----------+